pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 Stack-based navigation is the process of modeling navigation using collections of state.
 This style of navigation allows you to deep-link into any state of your application by simply constructing a flat collection of data, handing, handing it off to SwiftUI, and letting it take care of the rest.
-It also allows for complex and recusive navigation paths in your application.
+It also allows for complex and recursive navigation paths in your application.

   * [Basics](#Basics)
   * [Integration](#Integration)